goauthentik/authentik/website/docs/integrations/services/bookstack/index.md

 :::

 :::note
 SAML Group Sync is supported by Bookstack.
-Review the BookStack documention on the required Environment variables.  https://www.bookstackapp.com/docs/admin/saml2-auth/
+Review the BookStack documentation on the required Environment variables.  https://www.bookstackapp.com/docs/admin/saml2-auth/
 :::